 In August 2012, Geoporter sent Amy Work, our first geospatial educator, to Bahia Ballena-Uvita for a sustained eight week period.
 She provided education and assistance to school teachers and youth, boat tour operators, and community members at large in refining their use of geospatial technologies in their projects.

-Following the initial 2 months, it was collectivly decided by all parties to move forward with Geoporter and continue to assist educators, organizations, and community members to use and apply geospatial techologies to existing projects and new project.
-The Geoporter resides in Bahia Ballena with GISetc staff return periodiocally to Bahia Ballena-Uvita to follow up with the community members to ensure the progress of Geoporter and the community projects.
-The Bahia Ballena project is monitored quarterly and has periods of the year where the geospatial educator leaves, allowing evaluation of the progress of Geoporter and the implementation of geopsatial technologies into new projects.
+Following the initial 2 months, it was collectively decided by all parties to move forward with Geoporter and continue to assist educators, organizations, and community members to use and apply geospatial technologies to existing projects and new project.
+The Geoporter resides in Bahia Ballena with GISetc staff return periodically to Bahia Ballena-Uvita to follow-up with the community members to ensure the progress of Geoporter and the community projects.
+The Bahia Ballena project is monitored quarterly and has periods of the year where the geospatial educator leaves, allowing evaluation of the progress of Geoporter and the implementation of geospatial technologies into new projects.
 In addition to Bahia Ballena, Geoporter is supporting other communities around the world integrate geospatial technologies.
 Please contact us if you wish to learn more about Geoporter in your community.